modelica/ModelicaSpecification/Tutorial.md

 end if;
 ```
 The size of the vectors must be the same in all branches, i.e., there must be equal number of
 expressions (or equations) for all conditions.
+For if-equations it could be two scalar equations in one branch, and a vector equation in another branch provided the vector has two elements.

 It should be noted that the order of the expressions in the different branches may matter for vector expressions.
 In certain
 cases systems of simultaneous equations will be obtained which might not be present if the